w4b-zero/MCAD/README.markdown

 changes, however many things are already working.

 This library was created by various authors as named in the individual files' comments.
-All the files except those ThingDoc are licensed under the LGPL 2.1 (see http://creativecommons.org/licenses/LGPL/2.1/ or the included file lgpl-2.1.txt), some of them allow distribution under more permissive terms (as described in the files' comments).
+All the files are licensed under the LGPL 2.1 (see http://creativecommons.org/licenses/LGPL/2.1/ or the included file lgpl-2.1.txt), some of them allow distribution under more permissive terms (as described in the files' comments).

 ## Usage ##